CodingRobots/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Does your project have a dedicated Mailing List?
     2 points.

 Does your project have a dedicated Web Forum?
+(For the player base)
     3 points.

 Are commits to the git repository "early and often"?